Image Translation Free AI Camera App

 AI Image Translation Limitations

-- Rare languages, regional dialects, mixed scripts, and slang can be translated less reliably than common language pairs.
+- Rare languages, regional dialects, mixed scripts, slang, dish names, idioms, and cultural terms may translate less reliably than common printed text.

 - Legal, medical, safety, and financial documents should be reviewed by a human expert before you act on them.